M-Endymion/arr-patched-scripts/README.md

 Fixes the common Docker issues when using [RandomNinjaAtk/arr-scripts](https://github.com/RandomNinjaAtk/arr-scripts) with linuxserver.io containers.

+## Important Note

+This repository contains **patched/forked** versions of the excellent [arr-scripts](https://github.com/RandomNinjaAtk/arr-scripts) by RandomNinjaAtk (merabi14).

+The original scripts are licensed under [GPL-3.0](https://github.com/RandomNinjaAtk/arr-scripts/blob/main/LICENSE).
+These patches are derivative works and are also released under GPL-3.0.

+**All credit for the core functionality goes to the original author.**

+---

 ### The Problem This Fixes
 The original setup scripts often fail in Docker because:
 - The `getArrAppInfo` function cannot reliably read `/config/config.xml`